PA COVID-19 Update Monday PM

 Mask-wearing is required in all businesses and whenever leaving home.
 Consistent mask-wearing is critical to preventing the spread of COVID-19.

-In nursing and personal care homes, there are 40,011 resident cases of COVID-19, and 7,322 cases among employees, for a total of 47,333 at 1,341 distinct facilities in 66 counties.
-Out of our total deaths, 6,952 have occurred in residents from nursing or personal care facilities.
+In nursing and personal care homes, there are 44,081 resident cases of COVID-19, and 7,992 cases among employees, for a total of 52,073 at 1,403 distinct facilities in all 67 counties.
+Out of our total deaths, 7,477 have occurred in residents from nursing or personal care facilities.
 A county breakdown can be found here.

 Provided Pennsylvania State Police enforcement data.